SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Angel-Trach.md

 ### Interests

-I'm here to defeat the mentee neglect allegations
+Coffee, doing work at cafes, going to concerts, hanging out with friends, music, traveling, photography, building random stuff, games…. and just learning and trying new things :)))

 ### What to Expect From Me

-such a caring and nice person that isn't mean :) - my mentees
+I'm here to defeat the mentee neglect allegations

 ### How I Envision My Relationship With My Mentee(s)